 Staff // Board of Directors // Advisors

-Before joining Swipe Out Hunger full time, Rachel followed her millennial urge to change the world and served those facing poverty as a case manager in Chicago.
+Before launching Swipe Out Hunger full time, Rachel followed her millennial urge to change the world and served those facing poverty as a case manager in Chicago.
 In her spare time, she enjoys advising early stage social entrepreneurs, engaging in LA civic life and jogging around Echo Park Lake.
+Rachel serves on the board of IKAR.
 She is a proud graduate of UCLA and says she is challenging the status quo of what it means to be a Typical Persian Girl.

 You can reach her at firstname.lastname@example.org.